Umashankar Joshi: Independence activist and young poet

 Joshi's father died in 1934.
 Civil disobedience movement was called off by Mahatma Gandhi.
 Joshi joined Elphinstone College to continue his studies.
 By the time he joined Elphinstone College to pursue Graduation in arts, his works were in the school curriculum and he became established writer in Gujarati literature.
 In 1934, Gangotri, the anthology of Joshi's poems written during 1932-34 was published.
 In 1936, Joshi started writing one-act plays and published them in a collection called Sapna Bharathi.
 These works were popular on stage.

 In Gujarati literature, Joshi was also credited as a writer who initiated Progressive literary movement.
 He was also an active part of pan-Indian progressive writers' movement.
 In 1936, he took active part in establishing "Progressive writers' association".
 Joshi's imprisonment in Yerwada jail during 1931 gave him an opportunity to study Socialism and Marxism as many inmates who were influenced by Socialism gave him books and discussed concepts.
-In jail, he read Jawaharlal Nehru's account and Tagore's letters on their visit to Russia, Maurice G. Hindus's Humanity Uprooted, and Karl Marx's Das Kapital.
+In jail, he read Jawaharlal Nehru's account and Tagore's letters on their visit to Russia, Maurice Hindus's Humanity Uprooted, and Karl Marx's Das Kapital.
 According to Joshi, the impact of Marx and socialism on him was emotional and evoked a strong feeling of equality and social justice.
 Along with Gandhian principles, Joshi's poetry from the early 1930s also reflects his socialistic influences.
 Joshi considered Jatharagni (1932), Panchali (1932) and Mochi (1933) as examples of his poems that reflect Marxist influence.
 Dhirubhai Thaker has observed that Joshi "challenged the establishment in a restrained but a threatening tone."
 In Gangotri and following poem exemplified it: